In this article I'm going to show you how to take magic pictures during blue hour.

 - A graduated neutral density filter (GND): Gradually reduces the light that reaches the sensor with greater intensity on one of the edges of the filter.
 Successfully captures scenes with a high dynamic range.

 Screw the adapter ring onto the lens and adjust the filter holder.

 Don't slide any ND or GND filters into the slots of the filter holder yet.
 Even if you already have a certain idea of what you want to capture, you have to check some details beforehand.

-If you don't know the order in which you have to insert the filters or you have any other question, you'll find all the answers in our long exposure photography with lens filters guide.
+If you don't know the order in which you have to insert the filters or you have any other question, you'll find all the answers in our lens filters guide.

 Turn off the lens stabilization system